andrewpknight/zoomGroupStats/README.md

 ### Analyze facial expressions in the video feed

 Measure characteristics of the video feeds in a downloaded Zoom video file.
-This function currently focused just on facial expressions.
+This function currently focuses just on facial expressions.
 It requires either `magick` or `ffmpeg` to process the video file.
 And, it requires appropriately configured AWS credentials to analyze faces in the video.
 With these prerequisites, you can detect known individuals in a video and extract facial characteristics (e.g., emotional expressions).

 ``` r
 vid.out = videoFaceAnalysis(inputVideo="sample_gallery_video.mp4", recordingStartDateTime="2020-04-20 13:30:00", sampleWindow=30, facesCollectionID="group-r")